-R: Nadira Amrani, who has started a platform called People of Colours, which is interesting because it's a collective of filmmakers that are of colour, and it's not just about being black.
-Sometimes, I think of myself as a black female director, whereas actually now it's more like I'm a filmmaker of colour and I think it's time to celebrate this.
-Her work is also amazing and definitely worth checking out; she's done a music video, she's a journalist, she's just a very smart girl.
+R: Nadira Amrani, who has started a platform called People of Colors, which is interesting because it's a collective of filmmakers that are of color, and it's not just about being black.
+Sometimes, I think of myself as a black female director, whereas actually now it's more like I'm a filmmaker of color and I think it's time to celebrate this.
+Her work is also amazing and definitely worth checking out.
+She's done a music video, she's a journalist, she's just a very smart girl.
 Also Dorothy Allen-Pickard is another director who has made an amazing film called Old Pal, that I think is brilliant.
-It's about a girl called Caitlyn who has her leg amputated and it's all about her before she has the operation.
+It's about a girl called Caitlyn who has her leg amputated, and it's all about her before she has the operation.
 And my hero is Dawn Shadforth, who is a director that's been around for a long time and looks like she's about 26.
 You should look at her work, she's fucking amazing.
-They're my top 3 for this week!
+They're my top three for this week!

 Text Frankie Dunn